ebtc-protocol/ebtc/README.md

 `/packages/contracts/contracts/LQTY/feeRecipient`

 ## Other Notes
-- We anticipate liquidators and redemption arbers to use Curve and Balancer pools for on-chain liquidty, and anticipate potential economic attacks.
+We anticipate liquidators and redemption arbitrageurs to use Curve and Balancer pools to access on-chain liquidity.
+Potential economic attacks should be considered taking this into account.

 ## More information